michaelt/streaming-tutorial/tutorial.md

     next :: Monad m => Stream (Of a) m r -> m (Either r (a, Stream (Of a) m r))

 expresses these possibilities in terms of the standard base types `(,)` and `Either`.
-So to elimate all of the elements of a stream in order to get the return value, we might write:
+Let us write a minimal recursive function with `next`.
+To elimate all of the elements of a stream in order to get the return value, we might write:

     forget :: Monad m => Stream (Of a) m r -> m r forget str = do